cits3007/cits3007.github.io/assets/labs/lab05.md

 One can analyse the dumped `core` file in `gdb` to find the problematic code.

-We'll try to find this flaw using a particular *dynamic* analysis called "fuzzing".
-Static analysis analyses the static artifacts of a system (like the code source files); dynamic analysis actually runs the program.
 We need to run the following to ensure core dumps work properly on Ubuntu:

 ```